Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	: [; +++<>; []] 8<< program counter mantra; non-empty input changes the count
 	: [; ===<>; ["program_count": [; +++<>; []]]]
-	8<< self-repairing mantras can do a recount post-repairal
+	8<< self-repairing mantras can do a recount post-repairal 8<< I'm thinking about Elms' time-travelling debugger; but more intelligent